Trump administration gives Minnesota 10 days to comply with transgender athlete stance

 Female Athletes United appealed the order, bringing the decision to the U.S. Court of Appeals for the Eighth Circuit.

-Sarah Nelson, Mara Klecker and Cassidy Hettesheimer of the Minnesota Star Tribune contributed to this story.
+Sarah Nelson, Mara Klecker, Cassidy Hettesheimer and Joe Christensen of the Minnesota Star Tribune contributed to this story.

 About the Authors